 Also, it must be said.
 James Coburn makes a very compelling and accurate looking Garrett, full of angst and venom.
 And, other than the hippie locks, and not being six-four, he is almost a dead ringer for Big Casino.

 "Keep the change, Bob."

 "Hot, sassy insider movie books were truly a grand tradition, as integral to film culture as the pictures themselves.
 Half the fun was on-screen.
-The other half was embedded in those myriad tell-alls, exposes and romans-a-clef that created a myth many times larger than life—which, after all, was pretty large to begin with."
+The other half was embedded in those myriad tell-alls, exposes and that created a myth many times larger than life—which, after all, was pretty large to begin with."

 —Michael Cieply, writing for Deadline on the decline of Hollywood bad boy movie making legends, like Sam Peckinpah.